huangsam/namigo/README.md

 Finding the right name for projects or packages is often harder than it seems.
 Namigo solves this "naming block" by providing a simple tool to quickly search for available names across package repositories and DNS, letting you focus on building.
+By automating the search process, Namigo saves you time and effort, ensuring that you can find the perfect name without the usual hassle.

+Additionally, Namigo can generate new names via AI prompts to chatbots, offering creative and unique suggestions.
+This feature leverages the power of artificial intelligence to provide you with a variety of name options that you might not have considered.
+Whether you need a name for a new project, package, or domain, Namigo is your go-to naming pal.

-## Design docs
+## Design

+[Click here](docs/search_approach.md) to learn about the `search` implementation.

 [Click here](docs/generate_approach.md) to learn about the `generate` implementation.

-[Click here](docs/search_approach.md) to learn about the `search` implementation.

 ## Getting started